stephenslab/gtexresults/README.md

 notated script, `MidwayScripts.Rmd` to reproduce the results found in Urbut et al.

-1) You'll note that the input data necessary to run this analysis is all available under inputs.
+1) The input data necessary to run this analysis is all available under inputs.
 This may take some time to run, and so we recommend using a cluster or submittable file system.
 We have provided the outputs of running mash in `Data_vhat`.